Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will support First 5 Association and local First 5 programs and partner with local MCAH programs on their Help Me Grow and related efforts.*
+• CDPH/MCAH will support The Early Childhood Home Visiting Collaborative, the First 5 Association, and local First 5 programs, as well local MCAH programs that promote Help Me Grow and other similar developmental education, screening, and outreach programs.

-• CDPH/MCAH will partner with DHCS Indian Health Programā€™s (DHCS IHP) American Indian Maternal Support Services and other programs to promote developmental screening, positive and responsive parenting, reading infant cues, calming/soothing, reading, singing, and playing with their infant.*
+• CDPH/MCAH will partner with the California Department of Health Care Services (DHCS) Indian Health Programā€™s American Indian Maternal Support Services and other programs to promote developmental screening and positive and responsive parenting techniques such as reading infant cues, using appropriate calming and soothing methods, and reading, singing, and playing with infants from an early age.

 Child Objective 1 | Strategy 3